 One thing I didn’t like is that the pause button can get stuck, requiring you to pry it up again.
 Another potential drawback is that the shower head is quite small, limiting the coverage.

-- Hand Shower 5 Settings: Pulsating Massage, Power Mist, Rain Massage, Power Spray + Massage
+- 5 Settings: handheld shower head, with Pulsating Massage, Power Mist, Rain Massage, Power Spray +...

 - Water-saving button

 - Easy to clean silicone spout

 - The shower head is small, so the coverage isn’t the best

 Aqua Elegante High-Pressure Shower Head